adc-connect/adcc/docs/index.rst

 including variants such as spin-flip and core-valence separation.
 For all methods transition and excited state **properties are available**.
 See the :ref:`performing-calculations` for more details.
+Recently we submitted a paper about adcc, see :cite:`adcc`.

 .. _index-example: